We’ve put together this page of frequently asked questions about The Real Uganda’s programs and procedures for volunteering in Uganda.

 Further, when you are volunteering, you are hosted by the entire community.
 You are welcomed and protected in ways regular tourists are not.

-You are requested to visit a travel clinic for recommended vaccinations and you must take a malaria prophylaxis while volunteering.
+Before arrival to Uganda, volunteers are requested to visit a travel clinic for recommended vaccinations and must take a malaria prophylaxis while volunteering.
 Mosquito nets are provided at all our volunteer placements.

 For more details, here are 9 ways to stay safe and healthy while volunteering in Uganda